Center Active Window Using AutoHotkey

 1. Install AutoHotkey v2+ (Download here).

-2. Save the script as WindowCenteringWizard.ahk.
+2. Save the script with a .ahk extension, such as CenterWindow.ahk.

-Explanation: How It Works
+How It Works

 CoordMode("Mouse", "Screen")